 Short sales usually take much longer than regular re-sale transactions.
 The average time between missing your first payment and foreclosure is four to six months.
-If the owner tries to sell after missing their first payment that’s how long it can be expected to take.
-The reason it takes so long is that banks won’t sign off on a short sale until they have a signed contract from a buyer.
-Any potential buyer will be cautious about signing a contract when they don’t even know if the bank will approve the sale.
+If the owner tries to sell after missing their first payment, that’s how long it can be expected to take.
+It takes so long that banks won’t sign off on a short sale until they have a signed contract from a buyer.
+Any potential buyer will be cautious about signing a contract of sale when they don’t even know if the bank will approve the sale.
 This catch-22 is usually resolved when the buyer agrees to sign a contract with a contingency that states the sale must be approved by a certain date.

 Most short sales take place once the owner has missed their mortgage payment for the first time.
 Their choices are now looking very grim.
-They can choose to make a late payment plus fees, try to refinance or decide to sell.
-If the property’s value is now less than the loan amount then refinancing will be very difficult.
+They can choose to make a late payment plus fees, try to refinance, or decide to sell.
+Refinancing will be complicated if the property’s value is now less than the loan amount.
 Unless they can come up with enough money to pay the mortgage plus late fees, a short-sale may be their only option.

-Once they choose to sell, the next step will be finding a broker that has experience with short sales and foreclosures.
-Working on their behalf, the broker will try to find the right person at the mortgage lender to approve the short sale.
-This can take some time as banks are typically overwhelmed and will have little time to deal with a short sale.
-Once the broker finds the right person they will ask for the bank’s short sale application.
-This will require the borrower to once again provide all their financial details.
-They must be able to prove that they are no longer capable of keeping up with payments and have no assets that would allow them to make their payments.
+Once they choose to sell, the next step will be finding a broker with experience with short sales and foreclosures.
+Working on their behalf, the broker will find the right person at the mortgage lender to approve the short sale.
+This can take some time as banks are typically overwhelmed and have little time to deal with a short sale.
+Once the broker finds the right person, they will ask for the bank’s short-sale application.
+This will require the borrower to provide all their financial details once again.
+They must prove that they can no longer keep up with payments and have no assets that would allow them to make their payments.

 Any short sale will mean longer contract negotiations.
-Buyers won’t want to sign a contract or hand over a deposit if they can’t be sure the deal will even take place.
+Buyers won’t want to sign a contract or hand over a deposit if they can’t ensure the deal will occur.
 The way around this is to negotiate for a smaller down payment and a set of conditions by which the contract will be canceled if not approved by a certain date.
 The due diligence period can also take longer if the title report finds a lot of issues.
 The sellers may owe money to multiple sources meaning potential liens and violations on the property.
 Should this happen, any debt holders with liens on the property will also have to agree to the short sale.

-If you choose to buy a short-sale property be ready for a long waiting game.
+If you choose to buy a short-sale property, be ready for a long waiting game.
 Banks are notorious for taking as much as several months to approve short sales.
-A deadline in the contract may spur them into action but it’s no guarantee.
+A deadline in the contract may spur them into action, but it’s no guarantee.
 The bank may even prefer a foreclosure if they think they can get more money out of it.
-If you’re seeking financing for the purchase, make sure your lender is fine with a short sale property.
+If you’re seeking financing for the purchase, make sure your lender is fine with a short-sale property.
 You may even have to increase your offering price to get the bank to agree to the sale.
-The seller has no real authority on the sales price.
+The seller has no real authority over the sales price.
 Only the bank does, and they may make a counteroffer.
 You’ll also be buying the property in an as-is condition, so you need to consider any possible repairs.

 Short sales can be beneficial to all parties.
-Sellers get to avoid foreclosure, buyers may be able to buy at reduced prices and lenders can avoid lengthy and costly foreclosures.
-The process is a long one and there’s no guarantee of it going ahead.
+Sellers get to avoid foreclosure; buyers may buy at reduced prices, and lenders can avoid lengthy and costly foreclosures.
+The process is a long one, and there’s no guarantee of it going ahead.
 Buyers should exercise caution and perform their own comparative market analysis on the home.
 Should you make it to escrow, do not skip the home inspection.